weitongqing/DiffXGPBI/ReadMe.md

 ##### 3. Install prokka and blast using the Conda package manager

-To install the prokka as a dependency, once the installation is finished, you can start using prokka and blast within your Conda environment.
+To install the prokka as a dependency, once the installation is finished, you can start using prokka within your Conda environment.

 ```shell
 conda install biobuilds::prokka